 A charitable gift annuity is a contract between a donor and a qualified charity in which the donor makes a gift to the charity.
-In exchange, the charity assumes a legal obligation to provide you and up to one additional beneficiary with a fixed amount of monthly income that continues until the last beneficiary dies.
+In exchange, the charity assumes a legal obligation to provide you and up to 1 additional beneficiary with a fixed amount of monthly income that continues until the last beneficiary dies.

 Income and tax details